chrisnoonan98675/site/_drafts/xl-test/concept/create-a-custom-report-in-xl-test.markdown

 - test specification
 ---

-In XL Test, you can easily create custom reports.
+In XL TestView, you can easily create custom reports.
 This document describes the steps to be taken to create a custom report.

 A report has three parts: